geometerio/geometrics/guides/overview.md

 format for encoding `trace-id`, `span-id`, and trace-specific flags in a `traceparent` header.
 The latter is implemented by many open source trace aggregators.

+## Tracing vs Metrics

+Many of us are familiar with the concept of metrics.
+How metrics overlaps with tracing may not be clear, however.

+A metric tends to be an individual data point encapsulating some event at some point in time.
+When large amounts of metrics are produced, many systems begin aggregating the metrics.
+At any point in time, a tool for visualizing application metrics may only retain computed statistics and aggregations (sums, 95th percentile, etc).

+Tracing takes a different approach, which is to capture correlated runtime data across spans of time, and send raw data to backend systems.
+If large amounts of traces are produced, they may be sampled at some rate to filter the traces that are actually sent.

+Metrics tend to aggregate before exporting.
+Tracing sends as much data as possible, and relies on exporting to more sophisticated back-ends that can aggregate and analyze the aggregate traces on the fly.